 Tami L Hendrix, MA LPC [email protected]

 Our wilderness adventure therapy retreats promote healing of mind, body and spirit by reconnecting through the grandeur of nature.
-Our retreats are for the individual who feels a connection with nature and desires continual personal growth while deepening their connection with the natural world.

 The research is clear Nature is therapeutic and good for our overall wellbeing: